 Tip: To freeze foods without plastic use resealable glass jars or stainless steel containers.

 The surest way to always have fresh ginger on hand is to grow your own ginger at home.
-This way, if you want, you can store ginger for the whole coming year.
+This way you can store ginger for the whole coming year.
 Here are some tips:

 - Buy organic ginger from the supermarket.
 Choose one with “eyes” or vegetation nodes at the end of the knobs.